ffont/ismir2016/README.md

 This repository contains code and instructions for reproducing the research described in the paper *Font, F., & Serra, X. (2016).
 Tempo Estimation for Music Loops and a Simple Confidence Measure.
 In Int.
-Conf. on Music Information Retrieval (ISMIR) (pp. 1–7)*.
+Conf. on Music Information Retrieval (ISMIR)*.
 The full text of the paper can be [found here](http://mtg.upf.edu/node/3479).

 In order to run the experiments described in the paper you'll need to set up the